rokmc756/GPFarmer/roles/pgbouncer/README.md

 This role is cloned from the following github site[1] which is created for Postgres and Ubuntu.
 Thanks for sharing it.
 Alexey!!.\
 [1] https://github.com/alexey-medvedchikov/ansible-pgbouncer

-In this role there are ansible playbooks modified for RHEL, CentOS and Rocky 8 and Greenplum database as well as configuration of monit and pgbouncer python script for collectd python module.
+In this role there are several ansible playbooks modified for RHEL, CentOS and Rocky 8 and Greenplum database as well as configuration of monit and pgbouncer python script for collectd python module.

 Example pgbouncer/vars/main.yml
 ---------------------------------